NetApp/harvest/docs/install/podman.md

 ERRO[0000] error joining network namespace for container 424df6c: error retrieving network namespace at /run/user/1001/netns/cni-5fb97adc-b6ef-17e8-565b-0481b311ba09: failed to Statfs "/run/user/1001/netns/cni-5fb97adc-b6ef-17e8-565b-0481b311ba09": no such file or directory
 ```

 Run `podman info` and make sure `runRoot` points to `/run/user/$UID/containers` (see below).
 If it instead points to `/tmp/podman-run-$UID` you will likely have problems when restarting the machine.
-Typically this happens because you used su to become the harvest user or ran podman as root.
+Typically, this happens because you used su to become the harvest user or ran podman as root.
 You can fix this by logging in as the `harvest` user and running `podman system reset`.

 ```bash
 podman info | grep runRoot